ibexa/documentation-developer/docs/content_management/rich_text/extend_online_editor.md

 ## Add CKEditor plugins

 Regular CKEditor plugins can be added to the Online Editor.
-This procedure will be illustrated with the addition of the [Special characters plugin](https://ckeditor.com/docs/ckeditor5/latest/features/special-characters.html).
+This procedure is illustrated with the addition of the [Special characters plugin](https://ckeditor.com/docs/ckeditor5/latest/features/special-characters.html).

 A CKEditor plugin is installed locally by using `yarn add ` or `npm install`, and is deployed by committing the `yarn.lock` file.
 A local installation looks like: